 We usually recommend to register a number of names and then decide which 2 or 3 will be moved forward in the FDA process, to avoid that the FDA has approved your name only to learn that someone else was is already using the same name or a confusingly similar one for pharmaceuticals or in a related area that doesn’t require regulatory approval.

 For OTC drugs there are more issues to contend with because the risk of consumer confusion is greater as a result of the way that OTC drugs are presented through advertising, packaging, and point of sale merchandising.
 There are a number of things that are done to distinguish one brand from the next, including the core branding elements, which include the name itself and package presentation in terms of size, colour and layout.

-Drugs always have three names, the chemical name, the nonproprietary name (every company can use it), and the proprietary name owned by one company.
+Drugs always have three names, the chemical name, the nonproprietary name or INN that every company can use, and the proprietary name owned by one company.

 Nurofen for instance is the brand name for isobutylphenylpropanoic acid, a non-steroidal anti-inflammatory drug (NSAID) used for relieving pain, helping with fever and reducing inflammation, called by its nickname ibuprofen and owned by Reckitt Benckiser.

 The INN Ibuprofen is sold under many other proprietary or brand names by different companies, of which the brands Advil, Anadin, Brufen and Motrin are the most well known.